 It is against the law to move untreated firewood out of areas regulated for tree pests in Nova Scotia without a permit from the Canadian Food and Inspection Agency (CFIA).
-This is to prevent the transport of pests within and across each province since invasive forest pests spread to new areas when people travel with untreated firewood.
-The pests regulated in Nova Scotia include the European spongy moth, Dutch elm disease, European larch canker, emerald ash borer, brown spruce longhorn beetle, and hemlock woolly adelgid.
-Below is a summary of CFIA recommendations when handling firewood for home heating and camping uses in Canada.
-Please see the General Canada Information for details.
+This is to prevent the transport of pests within and across each province since invasive forest pests often spread to new areas when people travel with untreated firewood.
+The pests regulated in Nova Scotia include the spongy moth, Dutch elm disease, European larch canker, emerald ash borer, brown spruce longhorn beetle, and hemlock woolly adelgid.
+Canadian authorities urge residents and visitors to buy and burn local firewood with the following recommendations to prevent the spread of invasive pests:

-Nova Scotian authorities have additional firewood rules to protect the health of the forest as moving firewood, even a few kilometers, can lead to new invasive pests infestations.
+Authorities in Nova Scotia have additional firewood rules to protect the health of the forest as moving firewood, even a few kilometers, can lead to new invasive pests infestations.

-- Leave unused firewood for the next camper
+• Leave un-used firewood for the next camper (don’t take wood back home from campsite)

-Campers can purchase firewood at most national parks (e.g Kejimkujik NP) and provincial park campgrounds in Nova Scotia.
+Campers can purchase firewood at most national parks and provincial park campgrounds in Nova Scotia.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.